CannerCMS/docs.canner.io/docs/api-schema.md

 ```

 **Data**
-The data of toMany relationship will be a object and the selected key's value will be `true`.
-For examples, the data of the schema will be:
+The data of toMany relationship will be a object and the selected key's value will become `true`.
+For examples, the data of the schema will be like:

 ```
 {